Ashley Sheldon

 Haley Downey

-Haley graduated from BSD as a student in spring of 2024.
+Haley graduated from BSD as a student in the spring of 2024.
 She danced for 6 1/2 years and developed a great passion for it.
 Her favorite styles are tap and lyrical, but she truly loves all of them.
 Haley is now studying Elementary Education at Western Michigan University.
-Her love for teaching combined with her love for dance have made teaching at BSD the best of both worlds.
-Haley has been teaching for 3 years and is beyond excited to continue working with students to hopefully foster the same passion in them that she has for dance.
+Her love for teaching combined with her love for dance has made teaching at BSD the best of both worlds.
+Haley has been teaching for several years now and is beyond excited to continue working with students to hopefully foster the same passion in them that she has for dance.

 Ivy McCord

-Ivy has been dancing her whole life and joined BSD two years ago, where she quickly fell in love with the studio’s welcoming community.
+Ivy has been dancing her whole life and joined BSD several years ago, where she quickly fell in love with the studio’s welcoming community.
 Her passion for dance and connection with others led her to stay involved and give back.
-Ivy has experience assistant teaching at the Kalamazoo Civic Theater’s day camps and loves working with kids.
-This fall, she will begin studying Early Childhood Education at Western Michigan University.
+Ivy has experience as an assistant teacher at the Kalamazoo Civic Theater’s day camps and loves working with kids.
+She is currently studying Early Childhood Education at Western Michigan University.
 Ivy hopes to inspire her students to embrace who they are and build confidence through dance.

 Kayla Wiese